giuliamasoero/giuliamasoero.github.io/content/other/media/index.md

 ---

 Here you can see the impact that my research or some of my articles had in the media.

 <p>&nbsp;</p>

+## Open Science

+<p>&nbsp;</p>

+- __2024__: Interview for the journal AvoinTiede by Elina Koivisto <a href="https://avointiede.fi/en/news/sharing-gives-data-wings-and-posture" target="_blank" rel="noopener noreferrer">"Sharing data gives wings and posture" </a> (In Finnish: <a href="https://avointiede.fi/fi/ajankohtaista/avoin-jakaminen-antaa-aineistolle-siivet-ja-ryhtia-haastattelussa-giulia-masoero" target="_blank" rel="noopener noreferrer">"Link"</a>).
+Secretariat for the National Open Science and Research Coordination.
+Federation of Finnish Learned Societies.

+<p>&nbsp;</p>

 ## Food-hoarding of pygmy owls and weather conditions

 <p>&nbsp;</p>

 __The publication:__